wix/react-native-calendars/README.md

   showWeekNumbers={true}
   // Handler which gets executed when press arrow icon left.
 It receive a callback can go back month onPressArrowLeft={substractMonth => substractMonth()}
-  // Handler which gets executed when press arrow icon left.
+  // Handler which gets executed when press arrow icon right.
 It receive a callback can go next month onPressArrowRight={addMonth => addMonth()}
 />
 ```